fpeterek/Koberi-C/README.md

 ### Automatic function declarations
 Kobeři-C functions are automatically forward declared.
 This means you don't have to declare functions before using them.
 Just write the function wherever you want and call it from anywhere you want.
 ### Classes with methods and inheritance
 Yet another feature introduced in Kobeři-C is also well known from other languages.
 Classes.
 With methods, which accept a reference to an object.
-And although Kobeři-C doesn't support polymorphism, it does support inheritance.
+And although polymorphism has yet to be implemented, Kobeři-C does support inheritance.
 Create a new class and inherit all attributes and methods from an already existing class.
+V-tables are planned for next iterations of the Kobeři-C compiler.
 ### Type deduction
 A small, but helpful feature, type deduction can make a programmer's life easier.
 Use the var keyword to define a variable and the compiler will automatically deduce the type from the value assigned to the variable.
 ### Syntactic sugar